Style-Forge/patterns/README.md

 ## Description

-The `style-forge.patterns` is a versatile and efficient CSS utility library designed to simplify the creation and management of CSS patterns and utilities.
+`Style-Forge.Patterns` is a versatile and efficient CSS utility library designed to simplify the creation and management of CSS patterns and utilities.
 It offers a comprehensive collection of pre-defined CSS classes, enabling developers to rapidly build responsive and consistent user interfaces without the need for writing repetitive styles from scratch.

 ## Installation